 Reproductions and Permissions

 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

-Busyn, Max: [War at the front and at home] : soldiers in a ditch and despairing woman with child, Leo Baeck Institute, 80.205.
+Busyn, Max: [War at the front and at home] : Soldiers in a ditch / Despairing woman with child, Leo Baeck Institute, 80.205.